Anyone who has experienced a baby with a cold knows that it can really be miserable.

 For a cough:

-- Tixylix cough syrup – JJ had a horrible dry cough and I’m pretty sure his throat was sore as he was doing raspy soundless cries and this seemed to really soothe him.
+- Tixylix cough syrup – The little guy had a horrible dry cough and I’m pretty sure his throat was sore as he was doing raspy soundless cries and this seemed to really soothe him.

 And of course, there’s Calpol (way cheaper in a chemist/supermarket), the wonder medicine.
-JJ has had a temperature quite a few times and Calpol has really helped to bring it down.
+He has had a temperature quite a few times and Calpol has really helped to bring it down.

 Here’s to getting through those colds and to our babies getting stronger immune systems!